virtualous/blog-v3/_posts/2016-01-26-a-laymans-guide-to-jekyll.md

 <h3>7.
 Other folders:</h3> There can be other folders as well.
 The one used for plugins is ```_plugins```.
 You can add a folder if you like.
 You can name it anything, say ```project``` and keep a html or a markdown file inside it.
 These files will get a URL ```http://yourdomain/project/filename.html```.

 I hope that gives you an insight into the structure of Jekyll files and folders.
 It looked strange for me in the beginning but once I understood the logic used behind, it all made sense.
 And since a Jekyll site is made up of a lot of different parts, debugging is very easy.
 When something starts acting up, you'll know exactly where to look for.
-In this blog, I have written about a [lot of things](http://blog.webjeda.com/archive/) I did using Jekyll.
+In this blog, I have written a [lot of things](/archive/) I did using Jekyll.
 Make use of it.

 If you get frustrated about something that is not working then just ask the community.
 Google things with the suffix **jekyll**.
 You will find an answer.
 You can always ask me here, in the comment section.
 I will try my best to help you out.